-When you get set up on VIP Go, will receive access to a Github repository.
-You will want to start setting up your theme and plugins in this repository, and when you are ready for review, you can notify our team via support ticket.
+During VIP Go setup, you receive access to a Github repository.
+You will want to start setting up your theme and plugins in this repository, and when you are ready for review, notify our team via support ticket.

-Once your Theme Review begins, your theme and plugins will be reviewed line by line, making sure your code is secure, optimized, and well-architected.
+Once your Theme Review begins, your theme and plugins are reviewed to ensure your code is secure, optimized, and well-architected.
 It typically takes 10-15 business days for a full theme review, but this can vary depending on complexity of code and the size of review queue.

 Here’s the process:

-- You will have a VIP Engineer assigned to your review.
-We’ll open issues on Github for things we see that need addressing and assign them to you.
-If you have any queries about the issue itself, you can add comments to the issue in GitHub.
+- A VIP Engineer will be assigned to your review.
+We’ll open issues on Github and assign them to you.
+If you have any questions about the issue itself, you can add comments to the issue in GitHub.

-- When have a branch that you’re happy addresses the issue, submit that as a Pull Request (or “PR”) for merging into staging.
+- When you have a branch that you’re happy addresses the issue, submit that as a Pull Request (or “PR”) for merging into

 - Reference the issue in that PR so that Github picks up on the association.